 If you would like to read something I’ve written, some of the books I have written are here.

 The thing I’m most proud of having written is my novel Patience.
-It’s not out until August, but it can be ordered here.
+It can be ordered here.
 If you feel you’d like to do something to say thanks for these Lessons, you could buy it – or request that your local library gets a copy.
 That would be great.

 I am giving away this Course for free.
 However, if you have gained from it, and would like to help cover the costs of writing it (and of me continuing as a writer) please feel free to –